 Electronic Soft Oxidation (Zero Ozone):

 The electrodes further oxidize and change the chemical form of sulfides in well water.
-Specific removal under wide parameters has occurred with hydrogen sulfide, sulphur bacteria and magnesium sulphate.
+Specific removal under wide parameters has occurred with hydrogen sulfide, sulfur bacteria, and magnesium sulfate.
 No chemical regeneration of the filter media is required, and it rinses or backwashes with the source water.

 Surface Tension Lowered - "Wetter Water":

 ECOsmarte™ has been confirming lower surface tension of the treated water on sites in numerous applications since 1996.
 Surface tension is measured in DYNES with the use of a tensiometer.
 Untreated water will typically have a surface tension of 72 dynes.
 The use of wetting agents and surfactants can lower this to between 50 dynes and 60 dynes.
 Adding ECOsmarte® cells to the install, as well as recirculating tanks can achieve similar results.
 Less water, less pumping energy use have